larygwil/fontypython/branches/layoutchange/htmldev/about.md

 * **savannah.nongnu.org** - For the hosting.
 You guys rule!
 * **Michael Moller** - For math advice; pointing me in the direction of the "standard-deviation", which I used in the font layout.
 Also for getting me into Linux all those years ago.
+* **FichteFoll** - For catching a bug which prevented startup when there are no pogs!
+Ye Gods!

 Licence
 =======